yireo-training/vsf1-local-webpack/README.md

 - Run `yarn happydev`

+### Multistore
+If you need multistore functioning correctly, follow these extra steps:
+- Merge this `core/` with `core/` in the root of your Vue Storefront 1 PWA, replacing `client-entry.ts`

 **WARNING**: You will need to run `yarn dev` at least once: This will generate a copy of your configuration that is picked up by the Vue environment.